A unique flower that blooms in full shade, lungwort has delicately dotted leaves.

 Lungwort, or Pulmonaria, has been grown as an ornamental herb for centuries for its beauty and benefits.

-- Note: lungwort is also given to a type of lichen.
+- Note: lungwort is also a name given to a type of lichen.

 When planting lungwort, the best season is fall, but you can also plant over winter until spring as long as you avoid frost spells.